We may receive compensation when you click on links to products from our partners.

 But this part must be short and concise.
 Moreover, it should highlight what knowledge, skills and abilities you have that will help the organization reach its goal.
 Bear in mind that each company has different goals, so your objective must be tailored for each job application.

 A fresh graduate’s resume must start with the highest educational attainment.
 Recruiters initially check if a job applicant meets certain requirements, such as your degree.

 The latest academic qualification should come first and the earliest ones last.
 To strengthen the chances of getting noticed, mention your GPA.
-Generally, if your GPA is above a 3.0, you must include it in your resume.
-And if your GPA in your major is higher as opposed to your overall GPA, use that instead.
+Generally, if your GPA is above a 3.0, you must include it in

 4. Share Your Work Experiences

 You may be wondering what items must be included in this section when you have no work experience yet.
 Well, your part-time jobs and internships are part of your experiences.
 These situations have been crucial to you as you began to develop professionally.

 Jot down the most recent job you had, followed by the earliest ones.
 Mention the company, your job position or responsibilities, and how long you have been working there.
 Share also what you have achieved from such a job.

 Your resume With Extracurricular Activities